7 Din Mohabbat In

 7 Din Mohabbat In (lit.
 Love in 7 Days) is a 2018 Pakistani romantic comedy film with fantasy elements.
 It was directed by Meenu–Farjad under Matteela Films.
 Written by Fasih Bari Khan, the film features Mahira Khan and Sheheryar Munawar in lead roles and also stars Amna Ilyas, Mira Sethi, Hina Dilpazeer and Javed Sheikh.
-It released on Eid al-Fitr, 16 June 2018, under the production banners of Dawn Films and IMGC Global Entertainment, and has been distributed by Distribution Club in Pakistan and by B4U Motion Pictures internationally.
+It was released on Eid al-Fitr, 16 June 2018, under the production banners of Dawn Films and IMGC Global Entertainment, and has been distributed by Distribution Club in Pakistan and by B4U Motion Pictures internationally.

 It received mixed reviews from critics.
 Some praised the film's strong performances and striking visuals, while some criticised the lead characters and the storyline.
 Despite this, the film was a box office success.

 Plot

 Tipu (Sheheryar Munawar) is a young introverted man who works in a jewellery shop.
 He dreams of a girl who would be his one true love.

 A girl Neeli (Mahira Khan) also lives with him and his mother (Hina Dilpazeer).

 Tipu doesn't show any affection towards her but Neeli is always affectionate towards him.
 Tipu's mother dislikes Neeli and mistreats her.
 She wants to get her out of her house by getting her to marry a goon named Naseer Kankatta (Shamoon Abbasi).

 One day Tipu inadvertently approaches a mysterious man who gives him a magic bottle to solve his problem.
-A djinn (Javed Sheikh) comes out of it and introduces himself as Dwarka Prasad from New Delhi.
+A jinn (Javed Sheikh) comes out of it and introduces himself as Dwarka Prasad from New Delhi.
 He gives Tipu a deadline of seven days in which he must get a girl to say "I love you", but she has to have a mole on her face.
 If he fails to do so, the Djinn will take him as his servant to hell.
-He tells Tipu that his time starts right now which incidentally is 12 'o' clock but Tipu discovers that the actual time was 30 mins behind so in reality it was 11.30.
+He tells Tipu that his time starts right now which incidentally is 12 'o' clock but Tipu discovers that the actual time was 30 mins behind so in reality it was 11:30.

 So, Tipu starts his search for a girl with a mole on her face with the help of his friend Tingu Master (Danish Maqsood) but fails many times.
 Tingu suggests to him a feminist named Ghazala (Amna Ilyas) as she has a mole on her face.
 Tipu succeeds in inviting Ghazala on a date in a restaurant.
 Whilst on a date, Dwarka puts a bomb in Ghazala's bag and informs the police which results in her getting arrested and imprisoned.